 - All Meetings of the Order shall be presided by the National Commander and, in his absence or discretion, by the Vice Commander or his designee, and shall be empowered to deal with and act upon all matters affecting the affairs of the Order and pertaining to the accomplishment of its mission and objectives, including its internal management and administration.
 At such meetings, parliamentary procedure in accordance with Robert’s Rules of Order shall be followed by the presiding officer.
 These rules shall be applied in a reasonable manner, with due regard to the rights and obligations of the Members.

-- The Secretary (as hereinafter defined) shall cause to be mailed or emailed to every Member in good standing and at the address appearing on the membership rolls of the Order, by first class mail, a notice stating the date, time and place of the Annual Meeting not later than three (3) weeks before the date of the meeting.
-Written notice, as hereinabove provided, of any Special Meetings of the Order shall be given not later than seven (7) days before such meeting.
+- The Secretary (as hereinafter defined) shall cause to be mailed or emailed to every Member in good standing and at the address appearing on the membership rolls of the Order, by first class mail, or email, a notice stating the date, time and place of the Annual Meeting not later than three (3) weeks before the date of the meeting.
+Notice, as hereinabove above provided, of any Special Meetings of the Order shall be given not later than seven (7) days before such meeting.
 No Member shall be allowed to appear at any meeting through a proxy.
 Amended (Oct.
 27th, 2007; Oct.
-27th, 2018).
+27th, 2018, October 8, 2022).

 Article 5: National Council